wazo-platform/wazo-platform.org/content/uc-doc/system/mobile/push_notification.md

    console;
    See
    [Firebase documentation](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
-4. **create an external config in wazo-auth, providing the content of the downloaded service account credentials**
+4. **create or update the external mobile config in wazo-auth, providing the content of the downloaded service account credentials**
-   Using wazo-auth REST API, the endpoint `/0.1/external/mobile/config` is used to manage the configuration for mobile push notifications support;
+   Using the wazo-auth REST API, the endpoint `/0.1/external/mobile/config` is used to manage the configuration for mobile push notifications support;
    `POST` on that endpoint will create a fresh configuration if none exist, and `PUT` will allow updating the fields of that configuration;